 Prof. Dr. D. Depla has received his Master Degree in Chemistry in 1991 at Ghent University (Belgium).
 In 1996 he promoted with a PhD thesis in Solid State Chemistry on spray drying of precursors for superconductors.
 After a short period as senior scientist in the Department of Solid State Sciences, he became in 1999 Professor at the same department.
 His research focuses on the fundamental aspects of reactive magnetron sputter deposition.
 He has shown the importance of ion implantation on this process, and explained the discharge voltage behavior during reactive sputter deposition.
 In this way, his continuous research in this area resulted in several publications.
 He is now head of the research group “Dedicated research on advanced films and targets(DRAFT)” in the same department.
 More details can be found on www.draft.ugent.be.

-Prof. Auezhan Amanov is currently an Assistant Professor in the Department of Mechanical Engineering at Sun Moon University, Korea.
-Prof. Amanov received his Ph.D. in Mechanical Engineering from Sun Moon University in 2011.
+Prof. Auezhan Amanov is currently an Associate Professor in the Department of Mechanical Engineering at Sun Moon University, Korea Prof. Amanov a director of the Institute for Manufacturing System Technology.
+He received his Ph.D. in Mechanical Engineering from Sun Moon University in 2011.
 He was a postdoctoral fellow at Tokyo University of Science (Japan) from 2012 to 2014.
-After successful completion of his 2-year postdoc fellowship, he was a visiting professor at Doshisha University (Japan) before joining Sun Moon University in 2014.
-He is a member of STLE, TMS, ASM and AIST societies (USA).
-He got the Best Paper Awards at SMT28 in Tampere, Finland and NanoToday 2015” in Dubai, UAE in 2014 and 2015, respectively.
-He has published over 80 papers in various international journals.
-He also served as a guest editor for a special issue “Tribological Behavior of Materials by Surface Engineering”.
-His recent research interest focuses on thermal-mechanical surface modification of metallic materials including 3D printed metallic materials, thin Si wafers, etc. through the application of severe plastic deformation (SPD) that refines coarse grains into nano-sized grains.
+He is a member of STLE, TMS, ASM, AIST, and KTS societies.
+He got several Best Paper Awards (SMT28, NanoToday 2015, MSEA2018, etc. He has published over 150 papers in various international peer-reviewed journals with a Hirsch index of 31.
+His recent research interests focus on materials engineering, tribology, corrosion, and fatigue properties of materials including coatings and additive manufacturing through the application of surface severe plastic deformation (S2PD).

 Professor Yang obtained his Bachelor and Master degrees from University of Science and Technology of China in 1999 and 2002, respectively, and Ph.D. degree from the Institute for Composite Materials at Technical University of Kaiserslautern, Germany in 2006.
 He was a PostDoc Research Associate in Beckman Institute at University of Illinois at Urbana-Champaign from 2006 to 2008.
 He joined Nanyang Technological University as an Assistant Professor from 2008 to 2016.
 He received Wilfried Ensinger Award supported by the Scientific Alliance of the University Professors of Polymer Technology (WAK) Germany (2008) and Koh Boon Hwee Scholars Inspirational Teaching Award from NTU (2013).
 He has been Editorial Board Member of Composites Communications and Recent Patents on Materials Science.
 Professor Yang’s research interfaces multidisciplinary areas ranging from chemistry, materials engineering to mechanics.
 He has extensive academic and industrial research experiences in composites and multifunctional materials and completed more than 10 projects supported by government and industrial partners since 2009 in composites design and manufacturing, self-healing materials, energy efficient materials for building, and graphene-based multifunctional materials.
 His current research interests include using materials genome approach to design and fabricate bioinspired composites and structures and multifunctional materials, and to investigate their mechanical properties.